SoundcoolProject/SoundcoolOSCAndroid/README.md

 # SoundcoolOSCAndroid
 This is the first version of the Soundcool OSC App for Android

-This project uses the JavaOSC library with the following Copyright (c) 2002-2014, Chandrasekhar Ramakrishnan / Illposed Software
+The Soundcool OSC app for Android is Copyright 2017, Universitat Politècnica de València.
+Please see the "BSD-3-Clause" tab or https://github.com/SoundcoolProject/SoundcoolOSCAndroid/blob/master/LICENSE for the full copyright notice.

-All rights reserved.
+This project also uses the JavaOSC library, which is Copyright (c) 2002-2014, Chandrasekhar Ramakrishnan / Illposed Software All rights reserved.

 * Redistributions of source code must retain the above copyright notice, this